 Write a SQL query to select the 2nd highest salary in the engineering department.
 If more than one person shares the highest salary, the query should select the next highest salary.

-Given two sorted lists, write a function to merge them into one sorted list.
-Also, mention the time complexity of the function.
+Write a function to merge two sorted lists into one sorted list.
+Also, the complexity of the function over time should be mentioned.

 missing_number